 The Retro-commissioning (RCx) offering incentivizes both customers and qualified Study Providers.
 DP&L provides customers with a rebate of $0.04/kWh to $0.08/kWh for implemented measures identified during the RCx Study.
 DP&L also provides a rebate for qualified Study Providers of up to 80% of the total study cost.

 Customer Costs & Incentives

 Each customer works with a qualified Study Provider to coordinate an RCx Study at their location.
 Upon conclusion of the study, the customer is responsible for paying 20% of the study cost directly to the Study Provider.
 The customer then implements energy conservation measures based on recommendations from the study.
-Following a successful implementation, the customer receives a post-implementation rebate from DP&L calculated by the actual kilowatt hours saved as a result of implementing energy saving measures ($0.04/kWh).
+Following a successful implementation, the customer receives a post-implementation rebate from DP&L calculated by the actual kilowatt hours saved as a result of implementing energy saving measures and the amount of time required for measure implementation.
 This is in addition to any savings the customer recognizes on their monthly electric utility bills.

 Study Provider Costs & Incentives